Vietnam.vn - Nền tảng quảng bá Việt Nam

 Người Hà Nội đốt vàng mã khắp vỉa hè, khách Tây thấy lạ mắt

-One day before the full moon of the seventh lunar month, people in Hanoi's Old Quarter set up offerings to the gods on the sidewalk.
-The simple offerings include clothes, rice, salt, fruit, snacks, popcorn, and cakes...
-According to these merchants, in addition to making offerings at home, they also make offerings at their stores to express their respect and hope for a good year.
+One day before the full moon of the seventh lunar month, people in Hanoi's Old Quarter put up offerings to the gods on the sidewalk.
+The simple offerings include clothes, rice, salt, fruits, snacks, popcorn, cakes...
+According to the viewpoint of these merchants, in addition to making offerings at home, they also make offerings at their stores to express their respect and hope for a good year.

 Người Hà Nội đốt vàng mã khắp vỉa hè, khách Tây thấy lạ mắt

 Image at a business located on Hang Ngang Street.
 The owner said that the offering tray and votive offerings were prepared the previous afternoon.
-Families choose to make offerings early because they believe that by the afternoon of July 15 (lunar calendar), the gates of hell will close and all the spirits will have returned.
+Families choose to make offerings early because they believe that by the afternoon of July 15 (lunar calendar), the underworld doors will close and all the spirits will have returned.

 Người Hà Nội đốt vàng mã khắp vỉa hè, khách Tây thấy lạ mắt